rcky844/knowledge-handbook/Chemistry/Planet Earth/Fundamentals of Chemistry/Collection of gases.md

 > [!note]
 > To determine the most appropriate gas collection method, the relative atomic mass can be calculated.
-It is then compared to a rough value of the mass of air (e.g. 28.56).
+It is then compared to a <span style="color: lightgreen">rough value of the mass of air (e.g. 28.56)</span>.
 #### Displacement of water
 ![[displacement_of_water.webp|300]]